jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 1. Collapse the parent items, and notice how each work item's rank is **Not Ranked**.
 You can easily change this status.
 Drag the "Create a simple chat page for our site" task to the top of the list and see how its rank changes to 1.
 2. Rank the rest of the work items in this order:
      ![Ranked work items in the backlog][11]
-3. Now that you've ranked the work items, assign story points to them.
-Expand each story by clicking the plus sign and review its child items.
+3. Now that you've ranked the work items, assign story points to the stories.
 Then, click **0 pts** beside each story and select **20 pts** from the drop-down list.
 **Note**: In agile projects, story points are a team-determined scale reflecting the effort required to implement a story.
+Remember that you can expand each story by clicking the plus sign to review its child items.
 4. Before you finish triaging your tasks, finish assigning work items owners.
-In the text filter field, type `#`.
-Notice how a list of your project's tags appears.
-Type `login` and press Enter.
+In the text filter field, type `@:unassigned` and press **Enter**.
-**Tip**: Another way to display the unassigned tasks is to enter `@:unassigned` into the text filter field and press **Enter**.
 5. Click the **Owner** icon for each filtered work item and select your name from the drop-down list.
-After you assign your items, delete `#login` from the query bar.
+After you assign your items, delete `@:unassigned` from the query bar.
 **Tip**: If you are working with other team members, you can use this method to assign related work items to them.
-6. Because you've assigned your story points and owners, you can create time estimates to ensure you place an appropriate number of stories on a sprint.
+6. You should create time estimates to ensure you place an appropriate number of stories on a sprint.
 Click to expand the "Integrate OAuth to the chat site" item's drop-down menu and select **Estimate: Unassigned** from the drop-down menu.
+**Tip**: Remember to review your story points and work item owners when creating time estimates.
 7. Set the duration to 3 days and click OK.
      ![Location of Estimate: unassigned][12]
 8. Assign 3-day estimates to your defect and remaining tasks.

 ---
+ <a name='plan_sprint_1'></a>
 ##Plan Sprint 1

-1. To start creating springs for your project, click **Sprint Planning** and then click **Create Sprints**.
+1. To start creating sprints for your project, click **Sprint Planning** and then click **Create Sprints**.
 Use the calendars by the start and end dates to create two 2-week sprints that start on Mondays.
 **Note**: Only the project owner can create and edit sprints.
      ![Sprint creation dialog showing two two-week sprints][13]
 2. Click **OK** and you  can see lanes for your backlog and for Sprint 1.
 Scroll to the right to see Sprint 2.
 3. Click the title bar of the "Create a simple chat page for our site" task from the backlog lane and drag it to the Sprint 1 lane.
 Drag the rest of the work items to Sprint 1 in ascending order by ranking.

 ---
+ <a name='work_through_the_sprint'></a>
  ##Work through the sprint

 Now that you set up your sprint you're ready to start work.